-As I was visiting the Conservatoire National des Arts et Métiers museum of Technology (CNAM) in Paris the other day, I came upon a loom that I don't think I have ever heard of before.
-Back in 1740's, a man by the name of Jacques de Vaucanson devised an automated weaving process and according to Wikipedia:
+As I was visiting the Conservatoire National des Arts et Métiers museum of Technology (CNAM) in Paris the other day, I came upon a loom that I don't think I had ever heard of before.
+Back in 1740's, a man by the name of Jacques de Vaucanson devised a fully automated weaving process.
+According to Wikipedia:

 His proposals for the automation of the weaving process, although ignored during his lifetime, were later perfected and implemented by Joseph Marie Jacquard, the creator of the Jacquard loom.

-From that explanation one could infer that it was just an earlier design for a Jacquard loom.
+From that text, one could infer that it was just an earlier design of the Jacquard loom.
 It doesn't seem to be the case however:

-Please note the punch card mechanism at the top of this 1740's machine.
-Next to the loom, there is a description note in French and English.
-However the English version is only an subset of the better explanation provided in French.
-Here is my poor translation of the French text that is not provided in the English description:
+Next to the loom, there are two descriptions, one in French and and one in English.
+The English version is only a subset of the full explanation provided in French.
+Here is my poor translation attmpt of the French text that is not provided in the English description: